Coronavirus COVID-19 Updates: uc.edu/publichealth

 The BFP is a peer-reviewed competition open to UC-paid, CoM full-time faculty.
 Specifically this opportunity targets Principal Investigators that have a grant under review and will exhaust current funding prior to the Notice of Award, requiring funds to sustain their program/laboratory, or have a scored grant being prepared for resubmission but needs funding to execute experiments or retain personnel during a funding gap.
 Grant applications that have been reviewed, but not scored (i.e. triaged) will not be considered for

-The number of proposals funded will be a function of funds available, and the numbers of meritorious, qualified applications received.
-Awards up to $75,000 for one year to support supplies and core usage; technician,
+The number of proposals funded will be a function of funds available, and the number of meritorious, qualified applications received.
+Awards up to $75,000 for one year to support supplies and internal core usage; technician,

 student, and/or postdoc salaries are anticipated.
 Project periods of longer than one year will not be considered.